Father of the Bride Speech Tips: How to Write, Deliver and Stay Composed

 Stories About the Bride (The Heart of the Speech)

 This is the part everyone is waiting for.
 The best approach is not to describe your daughter with adjectives, but to show her character through short moments.
 Pick one story from her childhood and one from her adulthood that illustrates who she is.
+Avoid reading her resume; guests want to hear about her kindness, her humor, or her resilience.

 Welcoming the Partner & The New Family

 This section matters more than many fathers realize.
 It is the emotional handshake across families.
-It gives your daughter the gift of seeing you embrace the person she chose.
-Formally welcome your new son in law or daughter in law into the family.
+Formally welcome your new son-in-law or daughter-in-law into the family.
+Share a brief anecdote about when you knew this partner was the right match for your daughter.

 Offering Advice & Wisdom

 Here is where you can share a piece of advice that actually means something to you.
 Avoid clichés unless you truly live by them.
 Instead, offer wisdom that reflects your own experience with marriage and life.
+Mix a lighthearted tip with a serious one to keep the balance.

 The Closing Toast